Emancipation Proclamation: Governmental action toward emancipation

-On August 6, 1861, the First Confiscation Act freed the slaves who were employed "against the Government and lawful authority of the United States."
+On August 6, 1861, the First Confiscation Act freed slaves by confiscation and court proceedings who were employed "against the Government and lawful authority of the United States."
 On July 17, 1862, the Second Confiscation Act freed the slaves "within any place occupied by rebel forces and afterwards occupied by forces of the United States."
 The Second Confiscation Act, unlike the First Confiscation Act, explicitly provided that all slaves covered by it would be permanently freed, stating in section 10 that "all slaves of persons who shall hereafter be engaged in rebellion against the government of the United States, or who shall in any way give aid or comfort thereto, escaping from such persons and taking refuge within the lines of the army; and all slaves captured from such persons or deserted by them and coming under the control of the government of the United States; and all slaves of such person found on [or] being within any place occupied by rebel forces and afterwards occupied by the forces of the United States, shall be deemed captives of war, and shall be forever free of their servitude, and not again held as slaves."
-However, Lincoln's position continued to be that, although Congress lacked the power to free the slaves in rebel-held states, he, as commander in chief, could do so if he deemed it a proper military measure.
+Lincoln's position continued to be that, although Congress lacked the power to free all the slaves (not just those of rebel masters) in states in rebellion, he, as commander in chief, could do so as a proper military measure.
 By this time, in the summer of 1862, Lincoln had drafted the Preliminary Emancipation Proclamation, which he issued on September 22, 1862.
 It declared that, on January 1, 1863, he would free the slaves in states still in rebellion.